johanCloud/Installomator/README.md

 Changed the process in the script when blocking processes are found, and added new options.
 Default is “BLOCKING_PROCESS_ACTION=prompt_user”

 Options:
-- ignore: continue even when blocking processes are found
+- ignore: continue even when blocking processes are found.
-- silent_fail: exit script without prompt or installation
+- silent_fail: exit script without prompt or installation.
 - prompt_user: show a user dialog for each blocking process found abort after three attempts to quit (only if user accepts to quit the apps, otherwise the update is cancelled).
-- prompt_user_then_kill: show a user dialog for each blocking process found, attempt to quit two times, kill the process finally
+- prompt_user_then_kill: show a user dialog for each blocking process found, attempt to quit two times, kill the process finally.
 - prompt_user_loop: Like prompt-user, but clicking "Not Now", will just wait an hour, and then it will ask again.
 - tell_user: User will be showed a notification about the important update, but user is only allowed to quit and continue, and then we ask the app to quit.
 - tell_user_then_kill: Show dialog 2 times, and if the quitting fails, the blocking processes will be killed.
-- kill: kill process without prompting or giving the user a chance to save
+- kill: kill process without prompting or giving the user a chance to save.

 ## Also, for this version
 Your production and deployment environment will be different, please test thoroughly before rolling it out to your production.